 The engine outputs three primary signal types, each rendered directly on the TradingView chart with entry, stop-loss, and take-profit levels pre-calculated:

-Each signal includes a directional label and the confidence score (0–12).
+Each signal includes a directional label and the confluence score.

 Each signal passes through a defined four-stage lifecycle from detection to close.
 Understanding these stages helps traders know exactly when to engage and when a signal is no longer valid.